 ITS assigns all users a unique username based on their name.
 It is important that you create a secure password for your USC account.
 Please see the About Your USC Password page for information on creating a secure, or strong, password.

-To protect your computing account and the university computer system, ITS recommends that you visit the Password Change page to change your password every six months.
+To protect your computing account and the university computer system, ITS recommends that you visit the USC NetID Account Services website to change your password every year.

 For information about the different ways of connecting to the USC network from desktop computers, laptop computers, or from mobile devices, visit itservices.usc.edu/network.